owenmackwood/pubfig/README.md

 ## Quick start guide

 To specify the contents and layout of a figure using `pubfig` one merely defines a class that inherits from `pubfig.FigureSpec` (a figure specification).
 Your `FigureSpec` class has a few attributes that you are required to provide.
-Specifically, at minimum, you must provide:
+At minimum, you must provide:

  1) `output_file`: The path and filename for the output SVG file (this can be a `pathlib.Path` or `str`).
  2) `figure_size`: An `ElemSize` object that specifies the `width`, `height`, and `units` of the figure.